OSC/summer-institute-base-web-app/docs/BLENDER.md

 ### 6b.
 Add carousel indicators.

-With the carousel created, you should see the images in the `projects#show` routes.
+With the carousel created, you should see the images in the `get '/projects/:name'` routes.
 The bootstrap [javascript] should be iterating through these images.

 That's all well and good, but should still enable a way for users to navigate